HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

 set the optical pixel distance to an appropriate value (2500 for patterned Illumina flow cells).

+There is usually no reference or control files.
+In this case, a global mean average is automatically calculated based on the ATAC signal.
+Setting an accurate genome size with the `--genome` option is essential here, since actual genomic coverage from ATAC-Seq is usually quite poor.

-Second, there are two possible strategies for analysis.
+There are two possible strategies for ATAC-Seq analysis.

 - Fragment analysis

-    An analysis of the fragments generated by ATACSeq as a measure of general DNA accessibility, i.e. the higher fragment coverage indicates a higher degree of open chromatin.
-These libraries are frequently sequenced as paired-end reads, and the insert size of fragments can be restricted to specific ranges for specific analyses, such as 30-120 bp for sub-nucleosomal, 121-200 bp for nucleosomal fragments, and higher for multi-nucleosomal fragments.
-Use the `--min` and `--max` options
-    to specify acceptable paired-end size ranges.
+    An analysis of the fragments generated by ATAC-Seq as a measure of general DNA accessibility, i.e. the higher fragment coverage indicates a higher degree of open chromatin.
+These libraries are frequently sequenced as paired-end reads, and the insert size of fragments can be restricted _in silico_ to specific ranges for specific analyses, such as 30-120 bp for sub-nucleosomal, 121-200 bp for nucleosomal fragments, and higher for multi-nucleosomal fragments.
+Use the `--min` and `--max` options to specify acceptable paired-end size ranges.
 For example,

         --pe \
         --min 30 \